Incarnation School (Manhattan)

-Incarnation School is a private Catholic elementary school in the Washington Heights neighborhood of Manhattan in New York City, New York, U.S. It was founded in 1910.
+Incarnation School was a private Catholic elementary school in the Washington Heights neighborhood of Manhattan in New York City, New York, U.S. It was founded in 1910.

 History

 In 1908, the Rev. Patrick J. Mahoney was assigned to establish a parish in Washington Heights to relieve overcrowding at St. Elizabeth's and St. Rose of Lima Parishes.
 The new parish was christened Incarnation.

 To meet the new challenge, Father Mahoney rented a store at 1253 St. Nicholas Avenue between 172nd and 173rd Street and used it as a temporary chapel with the Holy Sacrifice of the Mass being offered there for the first time on Sunday, September 6, 1908.

 On November 1, 1908, he relocated his temporary chapel to the corner of St. Nicholas Avenue and 171st Street.
 By the end of the year, Incarnation had purchased eight lots at the corner of St. Nicholas Avenue and 175th Street for $78,000.

 The first step of establishing the center of the Parish, the altar about which all parish activity would revolve, had been accomplished.
 Three months after the opening of the chapel, Father Mahoney instituted a regular Sunday School program, with a priest, two Sisters of Charity, and a number of lay teachers, to respond to the challenge of providing religious instructions for the children.
 His next task was to organize the Senior and Junior Holy Name Societies, the Children of Mary, the Sacred Heart Society, two young people's clubs, the Incarnation Lyceum for young men, and a Young Women's Club.
 To assist Father Mahoney in carrying out his emerging program, the Reverend Walter D. Slattery was assigned priest of Incarnation.

 In the following year, 1909, an additional priest, Reverend Alexander McCarthy, was appointed to the parish.

 Father Mahoney, well aware that the neighborhood continued to grow rapidly, determined that a complete school should be built.
 It was designed by architect Thomas J. Duff.
 Archbishop John Murphy Farley laid the cornerstone for the new school on October 17, 1909, with Monsignor Michael J. Lavelle, Vicar General as preacher.

 Father Mahoney relocated the chapel to the newly constructed school auditorium and on February 6, 1910, the first Mass in the new chapel was offered.

 Incarnation School opened on September 12, 1910, with two Sisters of Charity from Mount Saint Vincent, Sister M. Auxilium, Principal and Second Grade Teacher, and Sister Mercedes, First Grade Teacher, comprising its staff.

 The school enrolled 103 children in its first year of operation, but this number quickly grew, almost doubling by 1912.
 Attendant upon the opening of the school was the founding of the Saint Aloysius Society for Boys and the Angels Society for Girls under the direction of Sister Auxilium.